 Fire monitoring and reporting tool

-The Fire Monitoring, Accounting and Reporting System (FireMARS) is a complex, leading-edge system developed jointly at NRCan by the Canadian Forest Service, and the Canada Centre for Mapping and Earth Observation (formerly Canada Centre for Remote Sensing) of the Earth Sciences Sector, with support from the Canadian Space Agency.
+The Fire Monitoring, Accounting and Reporting System (FireMARS) is a complex, leading-edge system developed at Natural Resources Canada by the Canadian Forest Service and the Canada Centre for Mapping and Earth Observation (formerly the Canada Centre for Remote Sensing), with support from the Canadian Space Agency.

 - burned area polygons mapped nationally on an annual basis through the integration of data from fine and coarse spatial resolution satellite data with provincial/territorial agencies

 - an annual contribution to Canada’s National Forest Carbon Monitoring, Accounting and Reporting System (NFCMARS) that calculates greenhouse gas emissions and removals from Canada’s managed forests.
 These estimates serve as input to Canada’s annual National Greenhouse Gas Inventory report to meet Canada’s international greenhouse gas reporting requirements

 FireMARS includes four key components: